hmrc/play-frontend-hmrc/README.md

 Currently GDS does not automate the publishing of the webjar so it has to be manually published from [WebJars](https://www.webjars.org) after a `govuk-frontend` release.

-The [following guide](/docs/upgrading.md) illustrates the process of updating the library when GDS releases a new version of `govuk-frontend`.

 ### Unit Tests

 The suite of unit tests runs against a set of test fixtures with data extracted from [govuk-frontend's yaml documentation](https://github.com/alphagov/govuk-frontend/blob/master/src/govuk/components/button/button.yaml)